Nichiren: Second banishment and exile

-In response he began to identify himself with Sadāparibhūta, a key figure in the Lotus Sutra, who in the 20th chapter invited repeated persecution in his efforts to propagate the sutra.
-Such hardship, Nichiren argued, fulfilled and validated the Lotus Sutra.
-He also identified himself with the bodhisattva Visistacaritra to whom Shakyamuni entrusted the future propagation of the Lotus Sutra, seeing himself in the role of leading a vast outpouring of Bodhisattvas of the Earth who pledged to liberate the oppressed.
+In some of his writings during a second exile (1271–1274), Nichiren began to identify himself with two major Lotus Sutra bodhisattvas: Sadāparibhūta and Viśiṣṭacāritra.
+Sadāparibhūta ("Never Despising") is a key figure in the Lotus Sutra, who in the 20th chapter invited repeated persecution in his efforts to propagate the sutra by paying homage to everyone he meets and telling them they will be a Buddha.
+His hardship, Nichiren argued, fulfilled and validated the Lotus Sutra.
+He thus began to see himself as "bodily reading the Lotus Sutra (Jpn.
+Hokke shikidoku), which meant that due to his attempts to teach the Lotus Sutra and the hardships he faced, he was re-enacting the practices of Sadāparibhūta bodhisattva.
+Nichiren also identified himself with the bodhisattva Viśiṣṭacāritra ("Superior Practice") to whom Shakyamuni entrusted the future propagation of the Lotus Sutra, seeing himself in the role of leading a vast outpouring of Bodhisattvas of the Earth who pledged to liberate the oppressed.